 posted November 7, 2018

 Most college and universities have student services.
-Some even have veterans centers that are specifically dedicated to assisting service men and women; however, many students aren’t sure where to begin to ask for help, or how to determine what they need.
+Some even have veterans centers that are specifically dedicated to assisting service members; however, many students aren’t sure where to begin to ask for help or how to determine what they need.
 That is why it’s so important for veterans to have an academic mentor or advisor on their team, someone who they can discuss their challenges with and get help from, even if it’s just being pointed in the right direction.

 Solving Common Issues for Veterans